Mission Statement

 Dr. Lauren R. Franklin — Director

-Dr. Lauren Franklin holds a SciM (2017) and PhD (2021) in Cognitive Science from Brown University (Providence, RI, USA).
-Her research during graduate school included topics of child language development, particularly early word learning and recognition in toddlers.
+Dr. Lauren Franklin is the founder and director of Baby Talk Lab.
+She holds a SciM (2017) and PhD (2021) in Cognitive Science from Brown University (Providence, RI, USA).
+Her research has included topics of child language development, particularly early word learning and recognition in toddlers.
+She also holds teaching certifications from Brown University’s Sheridan Center for Teaching and Learning, where she served as a workshop facilitator and teaching consultant.

-After moving to Pakistan in 2021, she served as an Assistant Professor of Linguistics at Air University (Islamabad) for two years, but her passion remained in the field of early childhood cognitive development.
+Lauren moved to Pakistan in 2021.
+She served as an Assistant Professor of Linguistics at Air University (Islamabad) for two years, where she founded the AU Writing Lab and further honed her teaching skills.
+However, her passion remained in the field of early childhood cognitive development.
 As Lauren learned more about Pakistan and its people, she observed a lack of resources for parents and educators of babies and young children.
 Baby Talk was formed as a way to bring her expertise and knowledge to caregivers and to help build the best future possible for Pakistan’s children.

 Mehwish Haider — Education Specialist